 Dome of Death

-Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometres of island paradises to Ark.
+Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometers of island paradises to Ark.
 You’ll probably need to do a lot of swimming, but one day we’ll hopefully have boats, and what a day it will be.

-Unfortunately, development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.
+Unfortunately, the development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.

-If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world circling above you in the sky.
+If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world that’s circling above you in the sky.
 This Halo map should get you a wee bit nostalgic for that moment.

 Halo: Combat Evolved’s second mission ‘Halo’ was always missing a certain je ne sais quoi.
-And by je ne sais quoi we really mean dinosaurs.
+And by je ne sais quoi, we really mean dinosaurs.
 There’s nothing quite like reliving one of the most famous moments in FPS history with one of those beasts on your heels.

 When fending off ferocious dinosaurs and staving off starvation to survive gets too easy, you should consider raising the difficulty.
 To level 240, to be precise.

 If you can’t take waiting for Final Fantasy 7 Remake any longer, this is the mod for you.
 Armed with the Buster Sword, you can pretend you’re Cloud Strife once again, albeit with probably a lot less clothing on.

 Defend your hard-earned base in style with a range of fancy new turrets.
 With fire, oil, web, armour piercing, and explosive rounds, would-be invaders will either turn tail or be extinguished in myriad gruesome ways.